raphaelmansuy/iteration_of_tought/README.md

 #### How does it work?

-At its core, the IoT framework employs OpenAI's API to generate responses based on user queries.
+At its core, the IoT framework employs an LLM to generate responses based on user queries.
 By implementing iterative processes, it allows for continuous improvement of these responses through feedback loops—essentially teaching the AI to think deeper with each iteration.

 #### When to use it?